 Knowledge is awareness.
 The most important step is for us to acknowledge the need to measure & identify these traits at the time of hiring and assess them regularly within the organization to minimize damage.
 Having a proactive approach towards identifying these traits can go a long way in building a productive & positive work culture.
 HR managers must identify areas & job roles where these traits have the maximum chance of coming to play & causing damage so that a check & balance can be put to curb the same.

-1) Assess Dark Traits at the Time of Hiring: people with dark traits are great communicator, charmer and good with selling themselves.
+People with dark traits are great communicator, charmer and good with selling themselves.
 There is a high chance of them to go unexposed during the employment interviews.
 Hence it’s imperative to invest in an assessment tool which can identify these deep-lying traits of personality and bring them to the front.
 There are many tools which help us assess these traits at the time of hiring, such as Dark Personality Assessments.

 As per a study cited by the Association for Psychological Science, psychologists at the University of Bern in Switzerland looked at about 800 German workers between the ages of 25 and 34.
 People who scored high on measures of narcissism earned higher salaries.
 Meanwhile, those who scored high on measures of Machiavellianism were more likely to hold leadership positions and were more satisfied with their careers.